Included as Part of a Neuropsychological Assessment

 - Direct testing with the child.

 - For school-age children, this usually lasts 5 to 7 hours.
-Children are tested alone, without a parent in the room.
+Children are tested alone, without a parent or caregiver in the room.

 - For preschool children, this usually lasts 1 to 3 hours.